-- HDI published by UNDP compares countries based on the educational levels of the people, their health status and per capita income. - HDI determines the rank of a country by its overall achievement in three areas, i.e., life expectancy, educational level and per capita income - "Money cannot buy all the goods and services that one needs to live well" Do you agree with this statement?
+- HDI is based on the educational levels of the people, their health status and per capita income. - HDI determines the rank of a country by its overall achievement in three areas, i.e., life expectancy, educational level and per capita income.

+"Money cannot buy all the goods and services that one needs to live well" Do you agree with this statement?
 Justify your answer with any three suitable arguments.